browserengineering/book/book/invalidation.md

                 self.tab.focus.children.append(last_text)
 ```

-Note that if the editable element has no text children I append a new
+Note that if the editable element has no text children I create a new
 one.
-Now we need to add the typed character to this element:
+Then we add the typed character to this element:

 ``` {.python}
 class Frame: